Equal Opportunities Section (EOS) Student Travel Award

 The AFS EOS leads an effort to increase participation in AFS by graduate and undergraduate students from historically underrepresented groups in the fisheries field (including but not limited to people who identify as Black, Indigenous, and people of color (BIPOC), disabled, LGTBQIA2S+, and women).

-For in-person attendance EOS travel awards will not exceed $500 each.
+EOS travel awards are approximately $800 each.
 Funds for an in-person meeting will not be distributed in advance; however, if this will cause a significant financial burden please reach out to the Chair (see below).
-Award winners must be present in person at the EOS business meeting (TBD) at the Annual Meeting to receive their award.
+Award winners must be present in person at the Alphabet Social (Day and time TBD) at the Annual Meeting to receive their award.

 How to apply: